AbuTorab6/techNext-task/README.md

-# nstall the dependency and run the project
+# install the dependency and run the project

 - step 1 : open the project file with VS Code
 - step 2 : install dependency : npm install